Spring Valley, Nevada: Geography

 According to the United States Census Bureau, the census-designated place (CDP) of Spring Valley (which may not exactly coincide with the town boundaries) has a total area of 33.4 sqmi, all of it land.

 The predominant boundaries of Spring Valley are Sahara Avenue on the north, Decatur Boulevard on the east, Warm Springs Road on the south, and Hualapai Way on the west.

 The area mostly consists of housing subdivisions, with strip malls lining the large boulevards that connect suburban Las Vegas to the Strip.
 The northern part of Spring Valley includes areas of rural-estate zoning, with large parcels of land on blocks of 1/64 sqmi.
-The southern part of Spring Valley is quickly developing – fifteen years ago, very little south of Tropicana Avenue was developed within Spring Valley.
+The southern part of Spring Valley is quickly developing – fifteen years ago, very little south of W Hacienda Ave was developed within Spring Valley.

 A large park, Desert Breeze Park, is located in the north-central part of the town.
 Next to the park is Roger M. Bryan Elementary School.